generationtech/bacchus/README.md

 for partial recovery should any individual incremental archive file be damaged.

-Other similar solutions using encryption result in total data loss past failed incremental archive file.
+Other similar solutions using incremental files, compression, and encryption result in total data loss past failed incremental archive file.

 ## Help